semaphoreci/book-monorepo-cicd/chapters/03-continuous-integration.md

 \newpage

-# Continuous integration for monorepos
+# 2 Continuous integration for monorepos

 *Monorepos are highly-active code repositories spanning many projects.
 These can test the limits of conventional continuous integration.
-Semaphore is the only CI/CD around with easy out-of-the-box support for monorepos.
+Semaphore is the only CI/CD around with easy out-of-the-box support for monorepos.*

-## Monorepo workflows should be easy to set up
+## 2.1 Monorepo workflows should be easy to set up

 A [monorepo](https://semaphoreci.com/blog/what-is-monorepo) is a repository holding many projects, each maintained by a separate developer or team.
 Most times, these code repositories, while independent, will share a common [CI/CD workflow](https://semaphoreci.com/cicd).